 In response to statements made in a recent facebook post.

 I understand that I am providing opinion based only on my own qualifications and experiences.
 I do however have a pretty good track record in Physical Education.
 Prior to setting up Gymrun, I worked as a qualified PE teacher, personal trainer, Head of PE and Director of Sport in a wide range of school settings for 14 years.
+Since founding Gymrun, I have taught in 50 primary schools.
 I appreciate that yours is a differing and well-informed worldview.
 To have differing opinions and to be able to communicate these positively and constructively is a priviledge.

 You are absolutely right, these are fitness challenges.
 I began by calling this a fitness assessment.
 Fitness can be perceived as limited to the subject area of PE.
 The term physical health has greater reach.
 I recognise that physical health relates to other areas such as nutrition and sleep, but fitness is a key part of this term.
 Below is the dictionary definition: